Food sensitivity was responsible for my Arthritis!

 - A rheumatologist is a medical arthritis expert.

-- Earlier and accurate diagnosis can help to prevent irreversible damage and disability.
+- An earlier and accurate diagnosis can help to prevent irreversible damage and disability.

 Impact of arthritis